 Pressure Ulcers: Treatment and Prevention

-Despite greater-than-ever awareness of the issue, pressure ulcers remain a significant problem in hospitals, facilities and home care situations.
+Despite greater-than-ever awareness of the issue, pressure injuries remain a significant problem in hospitals, facilities and home care situations.
 They are one of the leading Hospital Acquired Conditions (HAC), with up to 23% of hospital patients affected with these painful, potentially life-altering injuries.

 Pressure ulcers can be notoriously difficult to treat in certain circumstances and can lead to permanent damage to skin and underlying tissue.
-Fortunately, leading wound care manufacturers have developed cutting-edge technology, leading to product solutions that have seen more success in treating pressure ulcers than ever before.
+Fortunately, leading wound care manufacturers have developed cutting-edge technology, leading to product solutions that have seen more success in treating pressure injuries than ever before.

 Even better, many of those products are designed to perform a dual role – both aiding in the treatment, but also prevention of pressure ulcers.
 Read on to learn more about prevention, along with causes and treatments for this unfortunately common condition.